If you suffered a truck accident in Lawrenceville, you could pursue damages from the at-fault party.

 The National Highway Traffic Safety Administration (NHTSA) says that most collisions result from human error.
 This information tells us that your accident may have been the direct result of a truck driver’s negligence.

-We will need to use various information in your case to prove that the other party was negligent.
+Your truck accident attorney will need to use various pieces of information in your case to prove that the other party was negligent.
 The police report, traffic camera footage, your medical records, and testimony from witnesses can help us make these assertions.

-- Breach of duty.
-We must show that even though the other party had a duty of care, they did not uphold it.
-For instance, if the trucker was driving distracted, drunk, or tired, these actions would have breached their duty of care toward you.
+- Breach of duty: We must show that even though the other party had a duty of care, they did not uphold it.
+For instance, if the trucker was driving while distracted, drunk, or tired, these actions would have breached their duty of care to you.

-- Using the information we find, we must show that the other party caused your accident.
+- Causation: Using the information we find, we must show that the other party caused your semi-truck accident.

 We understand that without a legal background, proving negligence can be confusing.
 But you do not have to worry about memorizing these elements or proving them to the insurer.
-Kaine Law can do that for you.
+Kaine Law can do that for you after your trucking accident.

-Our Team Can Deal With the Insurance Company
+Our Team Can Negotiate With the Insurance Company in Lawrenceville

 While a trucker might have caused your accident, their employer’s insurer could be liable for your damages.
 However, they may not want to pay for your losses.
-GA Code § 33-6-34 outlines the protections that injured claimants have when negotiating with insurance companies.
+O.C.G.A. § 33-6-34 outlines the protections that injured claimants have when negotiating with insurance companies.

 The law prohibits these agencies from: